MicrosoftDocs/fabric-docs/docs/data-warehouse/reports-power-bi-service.md

 ---
-title: Create reports in the Power BI service
+title: Create reports in the Power BI service in Microsoft Fabric
-description: Follow steps to create reports in the Power BI service. ms.reviewer: wiassaf ms.author: salilkanade
+description: Follow steps to create reports in the Power BI service in Microsoft Fabric. ms.reviewer: wiassaf ms.author: salilkanade
 author: salilkanade